ucupsaklek/plasma-chamber/README.md

 # Implementation Schedule
 ## Demo Gadgets
-Those are interface programs predicted to be implemented soon to improve the usability of Plasma Chamber.<br>
+Those are outer-protocol inventions to be implemented Q2~Q3 of 2019 to improve the usability of Plasma Chamber.<br>
-- UI of Escrow<br>
+- Escrow with Trusted Third Party with repeated game enforcement<br>
+- Escrow SDK, Tx format verifier, and extended exit game<br>
-- Cloud KeyStore<br>
+- Cloud Keystore as email-passphrase import enabler<br>
-- SDK of Escrow Verifier<br>
-- Start from DAI and use LCETH:JPY<br>
+- DAI and LCJPY(LCNEM Inc.'s pseudo-hard-peg JPY Stablecoin) integration<br>
+- Instant deposit from traditional mobile banking app
 - Fee Model<br>
-    - head-body Tx structure
+    - head-body Tx structure for enabling exit-game-safe fee model for both operator and contract developer
-    - Only merge&swapTx can be ZeroFee.
+    - Only merge&swapTx can be ZeroFee in order to disincentivice fragmentation.
-    - GasToken based flat fee (gastoken.io)
+    - [GasToken](gastoken.io) based one year locked fee model to deal with the volatility of ETH price

 ## User Generated Contracts
 After we release our first demo, we would like ask Dapps developers across the world to implement these functions through open-source contribution here. <br>